keyboard_arrow_rightBorn On September 14th In Music

 1949

-American musicia Steve Gaines, guitarist with Lynyrd Skynyrd who had the 1974 US No. 8 single ‘Sweet Home Alabama’ and the 1982 UK No.21 single ‘Freebird’.
+American musician Steve Gaines, guitarist with Lynyrd Skynyrd who had the 1974 US No. 8 single ‘Sweet Home Alabama’ and the 1982 UK No.21 single ‘Freebird’.
 Gaines was killed in a plane crash on 20th October 1977.
 The plane carrying the band between shows from Greenville, South Carolina to Baton Rouge, Louisiana, crashed outside of Gillsburg, Mississippi.
 Gaines died from blunt-force trauma to the head; he was 28 years old.
 The crash also killed Ronnie Van Zant, Steve’s sister Cassie Gaines from the band.

 1949